This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Most of the articles and posts I have read concerning “psychological wallet” have cited Bo Sanchez’s book 8 Secrets of the Truly Rich.
 Actually, I have not yet gotten my hands on that book.
 I do not have a lengthy financial background either.
 I mean, I have zero expertise on it.
 Thus, I am exploring the topic as much as I can during my free time (like now).
-Psychological wallet was discussed as a belief system, an attitude, or a relationship towards money.
-I like how Arvin Orubia puts it like a kind of money “comfort zone”.
-I mean if you do not know what your psychological wallet IS right now, consider how much money you would have left before you start controlling your spending.
+Among the materials I have perused, a psychological wallet is a belief system, an attitude, or a relationship towards money.
+I like how Arvin Orubia puts it like a kind of money “comfort zone.”
+So, if you do not know what your psychological wallet IS right now, consider how much money you are comfortable carrying around without itching to spend.

-As I understand it, psychological wallet is a person’s subconscious “wealth limit”.
+As I understand it, a psychological wallet is a person’s subconscious “wealth limit.”

 Here are the 5 steps I used to improve mine.

-To change your mindset, you need to be brutally honest with yourself first.
-Looking at the mirror, how do you see yourself now?
+You need to be brutally honest with yourself first to change your mindset.
+Looking at the mirror, how would you describe yourself as a person?

 Yes.
 Mindset change requires you to know yourself first.

-If you want to deserve or go to the next level, you need to know where you are at -only then you can start to change.
+If you want to deserve or go to the next level, then you need to know where you are -only then can you start to change.

-- Understand Wealth: Explore the boundaries of your limit
+2. Understand Wealth: Explore the boundaries of your limit.

-Luckily, there are several ways and materials available online to help you explore and evaluate the “wealth” you currently have.
-For Filipinos Arvin Orubia’s vlog and Bo Sanchez’ book are a good start.
+Luckily, several ways and materials are available online to help you explore and evaluate the “wealth” you currently have.
+Arvin Orubia’s vlog and Bo Sanchez’s book are a good start for Filipinos.

-- Be Comfortable with Money: It is not wrong to be rich
+4. Be Comfortable with Money: It is not wrong to be rich.

 Many of us grew up watching bad people having lots of money and doing bad things.
-Perhaps, you are not “most of us”.
-Consider, if you see a person carrying loads of money in a bag, what is the first thing that comes to your mind?
+Perhaps, you are not “most of us.”
+Consider, if you see a person carrying loads of cash in a bag, what is the first thing that comes to your mind?
 When you receive an extra $1000, what would you do with it?
 What do hackers, robbers, and drug lords have in common?
-Do you think money make people bad?
-Do you think money leads to bad choices?
+Do you think money makes people bad?
+Perhaps, you believe money leads to bad choices.
 Do you think rich people exploit poor people because of money?

 We learn from our environment.
 From we were children, we were fed with stereotypes.

-–there are things that are only for the rich, and
+–some things are only for the rich, and

-–you should not want it unless your parents can afford it.
+–you should not want something unless your parents can afford it.

 Desire alone cannot bring you to your next financial level.
 You need to take steps.
 If your Bank accounts’ maintaining balance is $100, double it.
-If you do not have an emergency fund, start making one.
+Maybe, you do not have an emergency fund.
+Then it is time to build one.
 If you want to have a business, start drafting your business plan.
-It may be a slow process but it is still progress.
+It may be a slow process, but it is still progress.

-True, you can start later.
-But since you have read this post already, you are setting yourself for regret if you will not take any action now.
+- True, you can start later.
+But since you have already read this post, you are setting yourself for regret if you do not take any action now.

-Since I have been watching Arvin’s vlog (as per my fiance and brother’s advice), I would recommend my readers to do the same.
-Specifically, please apply the idea of diversification, presell, and cashflow in your business and in your life
+Since I have been watching Arvin’s vlog (as per my fiance and brother’s advice), I recommend that my readers do the same.
+Specifically, please apply the idea of diversification, presell, and cash flow in your business and life.